underthecurve/r-data-cleaning-tricks/R-datacleaning-tricks.md

 Now we have two main datasets, `salary.sort` (the salary for each person, sorted from high to low) and `salary.average` (the average salary for each department).
 What if I wanted to merge these two together, so I could see side-by-side each person's salary compared to the average for their department?

 We want to join by the `department_name` variable, since that is consistent across both datasets.
-Let's a new dataset, `salary.merged`:
+Let's put the merged data into a new dataframe, `salary.merged`:

 ``` r
 salary.merged <- merge(x = salary.sort, y = salary.average, by = 'department_name')